 “What about Vanvelick?
 What’s going to happen to him?”
 I asked.

 “I’ll get to that in a minute, Curt.”

 Mr. Williams asked a question.
 “What about the money, the four thousand and the one thousand dollar money orders he got.
 Will he and Lee be able to keep that money?”

 “We’re including that in the plea bargain, we’ll agree to ignore those amounts.
 Actually, separating out the conspiring to present false testimony, Mr. Ramsen didn’t do anything illegal.
 He accepted the money orders in exchange for having Lee Ramsen offer to testify in court.
 Lee Ramsen did approach Lawrence Wilde with that offer, but there are no records of his testimony, so effectively that never happened.
 Since Lee offered to testify, the money was not accepted under false pretenses.
 It’s Mr. Ramsen’s money and Lee’s money to do with whatever they want.
 Mr. Ramsen used it to pay his mortgage and have a foreclosure terminated.
 Mr. Ramsen put Lee’s money in a trust account for Lee’s use when he goes to college.”

 “So, why are we here?”
 Tom asked.
-“Seems you have this whole pleas bargain locked up.”
+“Seems you have this whole plea bargain locked up.”

 “You could sue Carlton Ramsen or Lee Ramsen or both in civil court for conspiring to give false testimony that besmirched your reputations and caused you great embarrassment.
 I’d rather you didn’t do that.
-Lee’s testimony is expunged, so you’d have a hard time pressing that charge.”
+In addition, Lee’s testimony has been expunged, so you’d have a hard time pressing that charge.”